stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

 _csync-notifications.parent.
 IN SRV n m  53 scanner.parent.
 ```

-## How to Interpret CDS/CDNSKEY and CSYNC Notifications
+## How to Interpret CDS and CSYNC Notifications

 On receipt of a NOTIFY(CDS) for a particular child zone at the
 published address for CDS notifications the parent has the option of